nickserv/danamccurdy.com/drum_circles.md

 - weddings
 - private parties
 - corporate events
+- college events
 - festivals
 - the general public

-It has become one of my primary life goals to promote community drumming as much and as far as I can, so that more and more people can experience the joy and well-being that participating in drum circles brings.
+It has become one of my primary life goals to promote community drumming as much and as far as I can, so that more and more people can experience the joy and well-being that participating in drum circles bring.
 Here's what some others in the drumming community have to say about this, along with some interesting research:
 {:.before-list}

 - [What Is A Community Drum Circle?](http://remo.com/experience/post/what-is-a-community-drum-circle/)